Reader Question · Managing Up

 When you get a real answer, the temptation is to rebut.
 “But the reason I do that is…” is the most natural thing in the world, and it kills the feedback flow forever.
 Your manager just risked telling you something honest.
 If the response is “well actually,” they learn not to do it again.

-“That’s useful — can you say more about what that would look like if I did it differently?”
+“That’s useful — can you say more about what it would look like if I did it differently?”

 That’s it.
 You’re not defending.
 You’re not thanking profusely.
-You’re asking for the actionable version of the feedback.
-Your manager will respect this and will give you more feedback next time.
+You’re asking for the actionable version.
+Your manager will respect this and give you more feedback next time.

-What to do if your manager actually has nothing to say
+What if your manager actually has nothing to say

-- Get feedback elsewhere.
-Cross-functional partners, peers you work with closely, a skip-level, a mentor outside your team.
+1. Get feedback elsewhere.
+Cross-functional partners, peers, a skip-level, a mentor outside your team.
 Don’t rely on one source.

-- Make your work more visible to your manager, so they have something specific to evaluate.
+2. Make your work more visible so they have something specific to evaluate.
 Status updates, shared docs, “here’s what I’m working on” conversations.
-The more data they have, the more likely real feedback surfaces.

-- Quietly decide whether this is a manager who’s going to be useful in your review cycle.
-If your manager has no specific view of you, your review will be similarly shapeless.
-Something to think about before the end of the year.
+3. Quietly decide whether this is a manager who’s going to be useful in your review cycle.
+If they have no specific view of you, your review will be similarly shapeless.
+Worth knowing before year-end.

 For the broader 1:1 structure that creates the room for these questions, see the Manager 1:1 agenda.
 For the question that closes a good 1:1 well, see the one sentence that ends a good 1:1.